Top 26 Alternatives to Vimeo in 2025: Pricing, Features & More

 • Enterprise: Custom pricing

-• Standard: $23/month up to 10 participants per session and up to 10 hrs of cloud recording
+• Basic: $19/month (or $17/month when billed annually); up to 8 participants per session and 10 hrs of cloud recording

-Given the degree of customization of plans with Kaltura, the cost can add up quickly.
-This option is best suited for large-scale enterprises with larger budgets.
+Given the degree of customization of Kaltura plans, the cost can add up quickly.
+This option is best suited for large enterprises with larger budgets.

 Kaltura vs. Vimeo Verdict: